william-richard/chili-pepper/README.rst

 AWS Configuration
 ^^^^^^^^^^^^^^^^^

-You need to pass some AWS specific configs to the app.
+You need to pass these required AWS specific configs to the app.
+For a full list of AWS configuration options, see :ref:`aws-configuration`.

 Bucket
 """"""